Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 * You want other things to work out like sudo and auto-login

 #### Step 1: stop user pi from running before the change.
-* Boot you Pi, go to RPI configurations and
+* Boot your Pi, go to RPI configurations and
     * allow SSH,
     * disallow auto-login
     * hit ok